RexNihilo/sopi/README.md

 Branches:
 To Create: git branch "nameofbranchhere"
 To Checkout: git checkout nameofbranchhere
-To delete: git branch -d nameofbranchhere
+To Show current branch: git branch --show-current
+To save your changes to your current branch: git add * To create a commit: git commit -m "i changed some stuff" To push commit to github repo: git push origin main See Jeff's video or hit him up on slack with questions To delete: git branch -d nameofbranchhere

 # If you have any questions or isses, please contact Ryan Maharrey or Dr. V